Controversial Companies

 Duke Energy

-Duke Energy is one of the biggest power utilities in the United States and operates almost 13 GW of coal-fired capacity in 5 US states: North Carolina, Indiana, Kentucky, Ohio and Florida.
-Coal accounts for around ¼ of the company’s total generation capacity.
+Duke Energy is one of the biggest power utilities in the United States and operates 12.2 GW of coal-fired capacity in 4 US states: North Carolina, Indiana, Kentucky and Florida.
+Coal accounts for around 1/5 of the company’s total generation capacity.

 EPH

 Czech company EPH is one of Europe’s largest polluters.
 In recent years, it has found a new way of drawing money from state budgets.
-EPH owns the German coal companies LEAG and MIBRAG.
+EPH owned the German coal company LEAG until 2023 and is in the process of selling MIBRAG to its sister company EP Energy Transition.
 According to German law, EPH will now receive substantial government compensations for the “early” closure of LEAG’s and MIBRAG’s coal assets.

 Eskom